Sight Reading Information

-· Sight-reading is used at the Pre-Area and Area auditions.
-The sight-reading audition is 20% of the total score.
+Sight-reading is used at the Pre-Area and Area auditions and accounts for 20% of the total score.

 Before the sight reading audition all students shall be given these written instructions: